CuyZ/NotiZ/Documentation/Installation/Add-TypoScript-definition.md

 > *`my_extension/Configuration/TypoScript/MyCustomDefinition.typoscript`*
 ```
-config {
-    tx_notiz {
+notiz {
     notifications {
         /*
          * Modifying the provided email notification settings…
          */
         entityEmail {
             settings {
                 /*
                  * These recipients will be available by default in every
                  * email notification record.
                  */
                 globalRecipients {
                      10 = webmaster@acme.com
                 }
             }
         }
     }

     eventGroups {
         /*
          * We add a new event group for our custom events.
          */
         my_extension {
             label = Events for My Extension

             events {
                 /*
                  * Contact form is sent
                  * --------------------
                  *
                  * This event is bound to a signal sent by the contact
                  * controller.
 It contains data about the user who submitted
                  * the form, that will be available in the notifications
                  * markers.
                  */
                 contactFormSent {
                     label = Contact form sent

                     className = MyVendor\MyExtension\Event\ContactFormSentEvent

                     connection {
                         type = signal

                         className = MyVendor\MyContactExtension\Controller\ContactController
                         name = contactFormSent
-                        }
                     }
                 }
             }